Surprisingly High Redundancy in Electronic Structure Data Across Materials Explained by Low Intrinsic Dimensionality: Funding

 \subsection{Experimental Details}

-\underline{Dataset details}: We use sufficiently large datasets to achieve high accuracy in ML for all three material systems.
+\underline{Dataset details}: We use sufficiently large datasets to achieve high accuracy in ML for all four material systems.
 The KS-DFT dataset for the aluminum system consists of 200 training snapshots (216,000 grid points each), totaling $43.2 \times 10^6$ grid points, obtained from a 32-atom simulation cell; the test set includes 60 snapshots from six temperatures.
+The dataset for water includes 112 training snapshots (456,533 grid points each, totaling $51.1 \times 10^6$ grid points), and 193 test snapshots from four temperatures, obtained from a 32-atom simulation cell.
+The dataset for SiGeSn system, taken from 45 compositions, consists of 216 training snapshots (totaling $38.6 \times 10^6$ grid points) and test set includes 90 test snapshots from 45 compositions, obtained from a 64-atom simulation cell.
 The dataset for CrFeCoNi system, taken from 69 compositions, consists of 140 training snapshots (totaling $40.9 \times 10^6$ grid points) and test set includes 207 test snapshots from four different temperatures and 69 compositions, also from a 32-atom simulation cell.
-The dataset for water includes 112 training snapshots (456,533 grid points each, totaling $51.1 \times 10^6$ grid points), and 193 test snapshots from four temperatures, obtained from a 32-atom simulation cell.

 \underline{Neural Network}: We employ a deep neural network with 12 hidden layers, each containing 900 nodes, using GELU activation~\citep{hendrycks2016gaussian} in the hidden layers and a ReLU activation in the output layer.
 A learning rate of 0.001 is used across all cases, with the AdamW optimizer~\citep{kingma2014adam, loshchilov2017decoupled}.